Exist Otherwise Literary Journal

 It appears autobiographical and, indeed, is disarming in the directness of some of its personal descriptions.
 At the same time, the text calls into question concepts of fixed gender identity and self-knowledge, and is not beholden to any notion of truthfulness … it eschews conventional narrative and realism in favour of aphorism and episodic interludes, and perhaps should be better seen as a series of ‘poem-essays and essay-poems,’ … The book also has a strong visual aspect, with each section introduced by a photomontage by Cahun, typically with self-portraits showing her in various guises … the richly layered text and photomontages create a hunorous but also fragmented and disorienting vision of the narrator.Jennifer Mundy, in the Introduction to Disavowals

-We are inspired by Claude Cahun but not looking to imitate her.
-You don’t have to be familiar with Cahun, or her work, to submit to us.
+We are inspired by Claude Cahun but not looking to imitate them.
+You don’t have to be familiar with Cahun, or their work, to submit to us.